SEEING PALESTINE: POLITICAL TOURISM

 APHORISM

 When I was an undergraduate student at Bradley University in Illinois, my favorite class was a Psychology Lecture by a grand old man, Carl Smith.
 He had come to the Midwest from Harvard and was, in my mind, manifestly wise.
-He was knowledgeable about Science, and presumably highly accomplished (I made no effort to verify this; he seemed to imply it and I believed it).
-He used to talk without notes, displaying his erudition and cynicism on a panoply of subject matters.
+He was greatly knowledgeable about Science and History and Philosophy, pretty much everything, and presumably accomplished in these areas too.
+I made no effort to verify, but I believed it.

-He had rubbed elbows with Bertrand Russell and other famous people, and let us know what they thought about various things, like war.
-A friend of mine, whom I didn’t yet know at that time, was similarly affected; he said he used to look forward to that class, more or less imagining himself sitting at the feet of a great man, as in ancient times in Greece.
+He talked without notes, displaying erudition and cynicism on a panoply of subjects.
+He had rubbed elbows with Bertrand Russell and other famous people, and he let us know what they thought about various things, like why men went to war: it was to get away from their wives.
+We knew he was joking.
+A friend of mine now, whom I didn’t yet know at the time, was similarly affected and said he used to look forward to that class, imagining himself at the feet of a great man, as in ancient times in Greece.

-Chat says that comes from the Douay-Rheims Bible (1582), based on earlier and more critical Greek.
-I never heard of it; maybe that’s the one for me!
+Chat GPT tells me that this latter version comes from the Douay-Rheims Bible (1582), and is based on earlier and more critical Greek.
+(I never heard of Douay-Rheims!
+Maybe that’s the Bible for me!)

-Obviously, there was quite a distinction between the sayings, and I could see the greater cogency of the more authoritative version he offered.
-It had a corollary: No peace if you are not of good will.
+But obviously, there was quite a distinction between the two sayings, and anyone with a grain of sense can see the greater cogency of the supposedly-more-authoritative version.
+It has a possible corollary: No peace for you if you are not of good will.

 * * * * * *